klenwell/rails-code-challenge/README.markdown

 ## Submission Instructions
 1. First, fork this project on github.
 You will need to create an account if you don't already have one.
 1. Next, complete the project as described below within your fork.
 1. Finally, push all of your changes to your fork on github and submit a pull request.
-You should also email [data.challenge@livingsocial.com](mailto:data.challenge@livingsocial.com) and your recruiter to let them know you have submitted a solution.
+You should also email the appropriate address listed in the first section and your recruiter to let them know you have submitted a solution.
 Make sure to include your github username in your email (so we can match people with pull requests).

 ## Alternate Submission Instructions (if you don't want to publicize completing the challenge)
 1. Clone the repository